aberinnj/database/db-operator-with-cicd/1-setup/setup.md

         key_file=<path to your private keyfile> # TODO
     ```

-    ## How to Retrieve an API Key's Configuration
+    ## How to retrieve an API Key's configuration

     > **Note:** Each user can have a maximum of three API signing keys.
 If you are planning to reuse a previous API Key, please make sure you have the corresponding keys used in generating the API Key.